CHRISTINE E. LYNN

 Prerequisite Coursework for RN-B.S.N.
 Students

-Students transferring to Florida Atlantic University must complete both lower-division requirements (including the requirements of the Intellectual Foundations Program) and requirements for the college and major.
+Students transferring to Florida Atlantic University must complete both lower-division requirements (including the requirements of the General Education Program) and requirements for the college and major.
 Lower-division requirements may be completed through the A.A. degree from any Florida public college, university or state college or through equivalent coursework at another regionally accredited institution.
 Students can apply for admission to the RN-B.S.N.
 Track before or after completion of all prerequisites as outlined in the Transition Guides.

 All courses not approved by the Florida Statewide Course Numbering System that will be used to satisfy requirements will be evaluated individually on the basis of content and will require a catalog course description and a copy of the syllabus for assessment.